Disclaimer: This article is intended for those who’ve never heard of the term “Instructional Designer” until they needed one.

 While it always helps to have teaching experience and an understanding of how your learners learn, there is nothing you absolutely need that you cannot learn on YouTube or the hundreds of books about adult learning on Amazon.
 Adults are by no means simple learners, in fact, there are some areas that make them a more difficult audience than younger learners.

 One of the main rules of thumb is to make relatable pieces of training that reference actual situations you may encounter in a day’s work.
-This is why many IDs tend to opt for storytelling or scenario-based presentations.
+This is why many IDs tend to opt for storyboards or scenario-based presentations.
 You are already an expert in this, as you know better than anyone else what happens during a typical day on the job!

 If you want more insight, I can’t recommend enough the book Design for How People Learn by Julie Dirksen.